 The Hiller Aviation Museum houses some of the most unique flying machines imaginable.
-One such craft, the Flying Platform, is the prototype developed from National Advisory Committee for Aeronautics (N.A.C.A.) engineer Charles H. Zimmerman’s concept known as the “Flying Shoes”.
-Charles Zimmerman, to the amusement of his engineering peers, proved the theory that rotors on the top (i.e. helicopters) are inherently unstable.
-Zimmerman theorized a person’s natural balancing reflexes would suffice in controlling a small flying machine.
+One such craft, the Flying Platform, is the prototype developed by National Advisory Committee for Aeronautics (N.A.C.A.) engineer Charles H. Zimmerman’s concept known as the “Flying Shoes.”
+To the amusement of his engineering peers, Charles Zimmerman proved the theory that rotors on the top (i.e., helicopters) are inherently unstable.
+Zimmerman theorized that a person’s natural balancing reflexes would suffice to control a small flying machine.
 Charles coined the term “kinesthetic control,” similar to riding a bicycle or balancing a surfboard.

-Complementing Zimmerman’s “kinesthetic” theories, the Hiller Advanced Research Division (A.R.D.) incorporated a five foot fiberglass round wing, (ducted fan) with twin counter rotating coaxial propellers powered by two 44hp/4000 rpm, four cylinder opposed, two-cycle, Nelson H-59 Engines.
+Complementing Zimmerman’s “kinesthetic” theories, the Hiller Advanced Research Division (A.R.D.) incorporated a five-foot fiberglass round wing (ducted fan) with twin counter-rotating coaxial propellers powered by two 44hp/4000 rpm, four-cylinder opposed, two-cycle, Nelson H-59 Engines.
 The Nelson engine was the first two-cycle engine certified by the FAA for aircraft use.
 Utilizing the Bernoulli principle, 40% of the vehicle’s lift was generated by air moving over the ducted fan’s leading edge.
-The remaining 60% of lift was generated by thrust from the counter rotating propellers.
+Thrust from the counter-rotating propellers generated the remaining 60% of the lift.

-Hiller Helicopters, on 17 September 1953 signed a contract with the Office of Naval Research’s Naval Sciences Division (ONR) to incorporate Alexander Satin’s ducted-fan research with Charles Zimmerman’s “kinesthetic” theories.
+On 17 September 1953, Hiller Helicopters signed a contract with the Office of Naval Research’s Naval Sciences Division (ONR) to incorporate Alexander Satin’s ducted-fan research with Charles Zimmerman’s “kinesthetic” theories.
 The classified project was turned over to the ARD at Hiller Aircraft, and construction began in January 1954.
-Nine months later the ARD group, working in complete secrecy, delivered the prototype model 1031 Flying Platform.
-The first free flight of the Flying Platform took place on 27 January 1955, and went in the record books as the first time man had flown a ducted fan vertical take off and landing (VTOL) aircraft.
-In April of 1955 the veil of secrecy was lifted and all the world wanted a vectored thrust vehicle for their own.
+Nine months later, the ARD group, working in complete secrecy, delivered the prototype model 1031 Flying Platform.
+The first free flight of the Flying Platform took place on 27 January 1955 and went in the record books as the first time man had flown a ducted fan vertical take-off and landing (VTOL) aircraft.
+In April of 1955, the veil of secrecy was lifted, and all the world wanted a vectored thrust vehicle for their own.

-Of the six Flying Platforms that were built, the (ONR) vehicle is on exhibit at the Hiller Aviation Museum, and the National Air & Space Museum has a 1031-A-1.
-Both platforms may be viewed on line at their respective web-sites.
-The location of the remaining flying Platforms are unknown.
-If you have information regarding the disposition or physical location of other Hiller platforms please contact the museum.
+Of the six Flying Platforms built, the (ONR) vehicle is exhibited at the Hiller Aviation Museum, and the National Air & Space Museum has a 1031-A-1.
+Both platforms may be viewed online at their respective websites.
+The location of the remaining flying Platforms is unknown.
+If you have information regarding other Hiller platforms’ disposition or physical location, please get in touch with the museum.